 Seatbelts imported by BVL and manufactured by either Changzhou BWD China or Jiang Su Jiu Jiu Traffic Facilities Co.
 Ltd. can be identified by a label located on the seatbelt strap.

 BVL seatbelts are mostly used for retrofitting into modified vehicles such as vans, buses and motorhomes.
 They are also commonly used to replace original vehicle seatbelts if they’ve been damaged or fail a vehicle inspection.
 BVL seatbelts are not installed by major automotive companies when vehicles are newly manufactured.

 The failures identified in testing were related to over-the-shoulder belts that have a ‘d-ring’ guide and retractor.
 Most lap belts do not have these features and are not being included in this safety alert.

-Information on how to identify a BVL seatbelt manufactured either by Changzhou BWD China or by Jiang Su Jiu Jiu Traffic Facilities Co.
-Ltd. is detailed in the updated safety alert:
+Information on how to identify a BVL seatbelt manufactured by either Changzhou BWD China or Jiang Su Jiu Jiu Traffic Facilities Co Ltd is detailed in the updated safety alert:

 To read the media releases about this issue, see

 For more information about the BVL seatbelt safety alert read our questions and the answers: